kpam92/practice/interview&practice/interview_questions/HTML_CSS.md

 ##### CSS

 * What is the difference between classes and ID's in CSS?
+<br><br> Both are selectors for elements on the page, but usually you have more classes on a page, while ID's are used for singular elements.
+An ID is a more specific selector than a class.
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.